Greyhamm/Greyhamm/README.md

 ### <div align="center">I'm Graham, a full-time computer engineering student with a specialization in software at the University of Alberta 📚 developing my skills both in and out of the classroom 👨‍💻</div>

- 🔖 I’m currently working on "dog silencer" a dog bark detection program.
-When a bark is detected an ultrasonic sound is emitted to deter dogs.

- ⚡ Fun fact: I would have went pro if it weren't for my injuries

 ![computer-programmer-cartoon](https://github.com/user-attachments/assets/d1542d5c-4319-478c-a886-b4f706a03c08)